Asymptotic Behavior of Multi--Task Learning: Implicit Regularization and Double Descent Effects: Symmetric Multi--Task Formulation

 where $c_{1,R}$ and $c_{2,R}$ are as defined in \eqref{c1r}. \end{lemma} \begin{proof} The proof follows the same techniques as in the proof of Theorem \ref{lem_same}, and it is thus omitted for brevity. \end{proof} With the results of Lemma~\ref{ta5riff} at hand, we can now present the main results of this section, which is stated formally next. \begin{corollary}[Regularization Effects] Under the same settings as in Lemma \ref{ta5riff} and for any $\zeta > 0$, it holds

-where ${\mathcal{E}}_{p,t,\text{test}}$ is the generalization error of \eqref{multi_task}, and $\tilde{\mathcal{E}}_{p,t,\text{test}}$ is the generalization error corresponding to the formulation in \eqref{smulti_task}. \end{corollary} Note that the result of Corollary \ref{cor_reg} provides a precise characterization of the regularization effects of the multi--task formulation in \eqref{multi_task} when $T$ grows to infinity slower than the dimensions $p$, $k$ and $n$.
+where ${\mathcal{E}}_{p,t,\text{test}}$ is the generalization error of \eqref{multi_task}, and $\tilde{\mathcal{E}}_{p,t,\text{test}}$ is the generalization error corresponding to the formulation in \eqref{smulti_task}. \end{corollary} Note that Corollary \ref{cor_reg} provides a precise characterization of the regularization effects of the multi--task formulation in \eqref{multi_task} in the regime where the dimensions $p$, $k$, and $n$ first tend to infinity, followed by the limit $T\to\infty$.
 It shows that the performance of the multi--task formulation can be achieved by solving $T$ formulations of the form in \eqref{smulti_task} separately for each task.
 Note that the formulation in \eqref{smulti_task} is strongly convex and cannot be solved in practice since the vector $\vxi_t$ is unknown by the learner.
 However, it precisely determines the reasons behind the benefits gained from combining related tasks using \eqref{multi_task}.
 We can see that the combination of large number of tasks leads to an additional ridge regularization with strength $\gamma_2$.
 Moreover, it leads to a regularization that depends on the correlation between the optimization vector and the observed components of the hidden vector $\vxi_t$.
 This particular regularization is the first reason behind the generalization improvement since it favors solutions aligned with the generative model in \eqref{mt_model}.

 The values of $R(\rho)$ for the extreme cases $\rho=0$ and $\rho=1$ are easy to obtain.
 Indeed, to ensure that (14) and (21) are equivalent, we get simply $R(0)=0$ and $R(1)=1$.
 Generally, the value of $R(\rho)$ should satisfy the equation in \eqref{fixed_equ}, which guarantees that the deterministic formulations in \eqref{det_form_asy2} and \eqref{smulti_task_asy} are equivalent in terms of the asymptotic generalization error.
 Intuitively, one can see that the equation in \eqref{fixed_equ} has a unique solution for any $\rho \in [0,1]$.
 This is because the generalization error associated with the deterministic problem in \eqref{smulti_task_asy} is strictly increasing as a function of $R(\rho) \in [0,1]$.
 Besides, the formulation in \eqref{det_form_asy2} will always lead to a value of $q$ that is between the value obtained by solving the formulation in \eqref{smulti_task_asy} for $R(0)=0$ and $R(1)=1$.
 This means that there exists a unique $R(\rho)\in [0,1]$ that satisfies the equation in \eqref{fixed_equ} for any $\rho\in[0,1]$.